jiya-makhija/recipes-and-ratings/README.md

 Following the execution of the permutation test, we obtain an **observed difference in mean ratings** of 0.003649 and a **p-value** of 0.216.
 The interpretation of the p-value is as follows:

-- If \( p \leq 0.05 \), we reject the null hypothesis, indicating that the number of ingredients in a recipe has a statistically significant effect on user ratings.
+- If **p &le; 0.05**, we reject the null hypothesis, indicating that the number of ingredients in a recipe has a statistically significant effect on user ratings.
-- If \( p > 0.05 \), we fail to reject the null hypothesis, meaning there is insufficient statistical evidence to conclude that ingredient count impacts ratings.
+- If **p &ge; 0.05**, we fail to reject the null hypothesis, meaning there is insufficient statistical evidence to conclude that ingredient count impacts ratings.
 However, failing to reject the null hypothesis does not prove that ingredient count has no effect; rather, it suggests that any potential difference was not statistically significant given the available data.

 Since the p-value is 0.216, which is greater than 0.05, we fail to reject the null hypothesis.
 This suggests that there is not strong statistical evidence that the number of ingredients affects the ratings.